Buying a Home - The Process

 Buyer Inspections--Post Accepted Offer

-As the sales contract is being finalized, the buyer engages a qualified building inspector to perform a series of tests to ensure the integrity of the home and property.
+As the sales contract is being finalized, the buyer engages a qualified building inspector and other examiners to perform a series of tests to ensure the integrity of the home and property.

 The Final Phase of Contract